awsdocs/aws-support-user-guide/doc_source/case-management.md

 1. Choose **Next step: Solve now or contact us**\.

-1. On the **Contact us** page, choose your preferred language and how you want to be contacted\.
+1. On the **Contact us** page, choose your preferred language\.
+Currently, you can choose English or Japanese\.

+1. Choose your preferred contact method\.
 You can choose one of the following options:

    1. **Web** – Receive a reply in Support Center\.

    1. **Chat** – Start a live chat with a support agent\.
+If you can't connect to a chat, see [Troubleshooting](troubleshooting-support-cases.md)\.

    1. **Phone** – Receive a phone call from a support agent\.
 If you choose this option, enter the following information:
       + **Country or region**